Warning! Your browser is extremely outdated and not web standards compliant.

 The CPL process is directed to prospective or admitted students who currently work in a laboratory setting or have obtained medical laboratory technician (MLT) certification prior to attending the Allen College MLS program.
 The CPL process involves evaluating current and/or post-degree work experience against specific program objectives.
 Students with current experience and/or MLT certification can earn credit for the Phlebotomy and Pre-Analytical Variables course, and students with MLT certification may also be eligible to earn credit that satisfies clinical rotation requirements in hematology, clinical chemistry, microbiology and immunohematology.

-Instructions CPL Portfolio CPL FAQ
+Instructions CPL Portfolio

 Clinical Rotation Hours: